brekelma/character-disentanglement-emnist/README.md

 Construct dataset of images by specifying word list, whether to take images from EMNIST training or test data, and how many samples per_word (can be an integer or 1d array with indices matching word list).

--resample_letters = 'none': Same letter image for each instance of a letter in a word -resample_letters = 'all' : Resample image for each instance of a letter in word -resample_letters = 'words' : Use same letter image within same word sample : i.e same 'p' within word 'pip'
+..*resample_letters = 'none': Same letter image for each instance of a letter in a word ..*resample_letters = 'all' : Resample image for each instance of a letter in word ..*resample_letters = 'words' : Use same letter image within same word sample : i.e same 'p' within word 'pip'

-*